SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 Some ways to elaborate for better learning include:

-- Finding examples where what you've learned is applied.
+- Finding examples where what we've learned is applied.
 - Creating comparisons.
 - Formulating questions based on answers we already know, which requires a good understanding of the subject.
 - Creating mnemonic aids.